CastawayIolly/rupersonaagent/README.md

 ```

 ## Examples
-Describe examples how it should work and should be used.
-Images, GIFs and code cells are welcome.

 ## Project Structure
-Stable version is located ...
+Stable version is located in the main branch

 Repo includes:

-* package 1 - explanation
-* package 2 - explanation
-* etc.
+* generative_model - methods for creating and working with generative Russian language models
+* speech_extraction - methods for extracting the main characteristics of speech from datasets or individual cues, a method for assessing the similarity of speech characteristics
+* rule_based_information_extraction - methods for extracting important facts about a person from a text based on linguistic rules

 ## Documentation
 [Documentation](https://gitlab.com/Iolly/rupersonaagent/-/wikis/Документация)